lorenz10/linux-terminal/README.md

 ```shell
 su user_name
 ```
-switches back the SU into the specified user.
+switches back the super user into the specified user.

 ```shell
 touch new_file